ros-perception/image_common/image_transport_tutorial/README.md

 ### Changing transport-specific behavior
 For a particular transport, we may want to tweak settings such as compression level, bit rate, etc.
-Transport plugins can expose such settings through `rqt_reconfigure`.
+Transport plugins can expose such settings through ROS parameters.
 For example, `/camera/image/compressed` allows you to change the compression format and quality on the fly; see the package documentation for full details.

 For now let's adjust the JPEG quality.
 By default, the "compressed" transport uses JPEG compression at 80% quality.
-Let's change it to 15%:
+Let's change it to 15%.
+We can use the GUI, `rqt_reconfigure`, to change the quality:

 ```
 $ ros2 run rqt_reconfigure rqt_reconfigure